mikemoorester/PCA/README.md

 PCA can be based on either the covariance matrix or the correlation matrix.

-The main use of PCA are for descriptive, rather than inferential purposes.
+The main use of PCA are for descriptive, rather than inferential purposes, there is no need for any distributional assumptions, and is an adaptive.
-PCA needs no distributional assumptions, and is an adaptive exploratory method which can be used on numerical data of various types.
+So it is a good tool for exploratory work on large data sets.

+There is still a need to scale the data set, typically all 'features' are set to have a mean of zero

+## Anomaly detection

+For anomaly detection, each new input is analyzed, and the anomaly detection algorithm computes its projection onto the eigenvectors, together with a normalized reconstruction error.
+The normalized error is then used as the anomaly score.
+The higher the error, the more anomalous the instance is.

 # Lay out of Repository